mattermost/docs/source/upgrade/extended-support-release.rst

 How do I install the Extended Support Release?
 ----------------------------------------------

-Follow our :ref:`install <guides/deployment:install guides>` or :doc:`upgrade </upgrade/upgrading-mattermost-server>` guides.
-Please read the :ref:`best practices <upgrade/prepare-to-upgrade-mattermost:upgrade best practices)>` for upgrading.
+Follow our :doc:`install </guides/deployment>` or :doc:`upgrade </upgrade/upgrading-mattermost-server>` guides.
+Please read the :ref:`best practices <upgrade/prepare-to-upgrade-mattermost:upgrade best practices>` for upgrading.
 Please also follow the :doc:`important upgrade notes </upgrade/important-upgrade-notes>` for all the versions since the current ESR version you have currently installed.
 Please see :doc:`the changelog </deploy/legacy-self-hosted-changelog>` for list of database, API, and ``config.json`` updates for each release.

 When downloading the Mattermost version, choose an Extended Support Release from the list below.